dmit1530-1212/oa02-in-class-build-3/README.md

 This is to be a **responsive design**.

+## The Build Methodology
+Start by writing all of your HTML.
+You will need a `<header>`, followed by a `<main>`.
+Inside of your `<header>`, you'll need a first-level heading, your monkey logo, and a `<nav>` with three drop-down menus.
+These menus should be structured as follows:

+	> Products

+	>> Featured

+	>> Popgrips

+	>> Accessories

+	> Customize

+	>> Create For You

+	>> Create For Business

+	> Sale

+	>> See All

+For the remainder of the build, follow the recordings.
+As you work through this Lab, make sure to validate your HTML and to make commits whenever you reach a milestone in your work.

 ## Submission Requirements
 You must have at least **2 commits** of your build.